 -

 Sourced from the stalks of the Chinese nettle plant, ramie is a breathable, durable natural fiber that’s resistant to mildew and wrinkles.
 It’s often used in lightweight clothing like shirts, blouses, and summer dresses.
-It also requires less water than conventional cotton.

-Synthetic fabrics to avoid:
+Synthetic fabrics

 -